Hyperballad

-"Hyperballad" (sometimes written as "Hyper-Ballad") is a song by Icelandic musician and recording artist Björk, released as the fourth single from her second solo album, Post (1995).
-The song was written by Björk and co-produced by long time collaborator Nellee Hooper.
-It infuses folktronica, acid house and synth-pop.
-The lyrical content discusses a dream that Björk experienced, in which she wakes early before her lover and throws small objects off a cliff, watching them smash.
-She imagines her body in their place, which makes her feel better about returning to her safe home and the arms of her lover.
+"Hyperballad" (sometimes written as "Hyper-Ballad") is a song by the Icelandic musician Björk, released as the fourth single from her second solo album, Post (1995).
+It was written by Björk and co-produced by her long time collaborator Nellee Hooper.

+"Hyperballad" incorporates folktronica, acid house, and synth-pop.
+The lyrics describe a dream in which Björk wakes before her lover and throws objects off a cliff, watching them smash, before returning to their bed.
+She said this symbolised the parts of oneself that people give up to make relationships work.

-"Hyperballad" was heavily lauded by contemporary music critics, who stated that it was the best song of Björk's career.
-The song's lyrical content, vocal performance and experimentation in its production and composition were also highly praised.
-The song was moderately successful in the countries it charted in, including Finland, Australia, United States, Sweden and the United Kingdom (where it was the last of three top ten hits, after "Army of Me" and "It's Oh So Quiet").
-A music video was released for the single, featuring a digitalised Björk running and falling from a cliff.
+"Hyperballad" was lauded by music critics, who considered it the best song of Björk's career at the time.
+It entered the charts in Finland, Australia, United States, Sweden, and the United Kingdom (where it was the last of three top ten hits from Post, after "Army of Me" and "It's Oh So Quiet").
+The music video features a digitised Björk running and falling from a cliff.

 Björk performed the song at the 1997 Tibetan Freedom Concert in New York, which was recorded by Sylvia Massy for Capitol Records.
-This live version was subsequently included on the second disc of the Tibetan Freedom Concert album released later that year.
+It was included on Tibetan Freedom Concert released later that year.

-Composition

-Production and musical influence
+Music

-"Hyperballad" was written by Björk and co-produced by her and Nellee Hooper, who had contributed to other Björk albums.
+"Hyperballad" was written by Björk and co-produced by her and Nellee Hooper.
 The chords and lyrics in the verses move in three bar phrases; the choruses are in four bar phrases.
 It combines a house beat with a string section conducted by Brazilian musician Eumir Deodato.
-Heather Phares from AllMusic compared the song to the work of Aphex Twin.
+Heather Phares from AllMusic compared the song to Aphex Twin.

 Lorraine Ali from Rolling Stone said that Björk "turns fantasy into morbid but honest wonderment for 'Hyperballad.'
 Here's what she sings over a sweeping, panoramic vista: 'I imagine what my body would sound like slamming against the rocks, and when it lands, will my eyes be closed or open?'"

-Lyrical content
+Lyrics

 In the lyrics, Björk describes living at the top of a mountain and going to a cliff at sunrise.
-She throws objects off while pondering her own suicide.
+She throws objects off the edge while pondering her own suicide.
 The ritual allows her to exorcise darker thoughts and return to her partner.
 Björk stated that "I feel that words can have a mysticism or a hidden meaning.
-On Hyperballad, the idea that I'm throwing car parts from a cliff is about getting out my frustrations."
+On "Hyperballad", the idea that I'm throwing car parts from a cliff is about getting out my frustrations."